ej-elkerton/ej-elkerton/README.md

-- 👋 Hi, I’m @ej-elkerton
+- 👋 Hi, I’m Elijah Elkerton
 - 👀 I’m interested in ...
 Sports and Data
 - 🌱 I’m currently learning ...
-SQL and refreshing on SAS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Python and MI/AI concepts

 <!---
 ej-elkerton/ej-elkerton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.